m3rcury3/ArcherIRM-Report-Exporter/README.md

 - Python 3.6+
 - Internet access to your ArcherIRM server
 - A saved report in Archer with record-level data
+- The user must have read permissions on the saved report and report records on the application level

 ### Python Dependencies